-Source, Location or Data that needs to be assessed 13 Steps to be taken to complete assessment 14 Comments Monitoring Data Collate all monitoring data No monitoring for Sulphur Dioxide is currently undertaken in this authority Industrial Sources Overview: There are very few exceedences of the SO 2 air qu guidance suggests that large of significant.
-Regulations limitir oil to less than 1% from 01.01 burning fuel oil are unlikely to although the combined impact list of potential industrial sour show in Appendix 2. verview: There are very few industrial sources that cause acceedences of the SO 2 air quality objective, however aidance suggests that large coal burning boilers may be gnificant.
-Regulations limiting the sulphur content of fuel I to less than 1% from 01.01.2003 means that sources arning fuel oil are unlikely to be significant on their own though the combined impact of several sources may be.
-A st of potential industrial sources which may emit SO 2 are now in Appendix 2.
-New Industrial Sources Identify any significant new industrial sources No new industrial sources have been identified either locally or in adjacent areas since the last round of review and assessment.
+Source, Location or Data that needs to be assessed 13 Steps to be taken to complete assessment 14 Comments Monitoring Data Collate all monitoring data No monitoring for Sulphur Dioxide is currently undertaken in this authority Industrial Sources Overview: There are very few exceedences of the SO 2 air qua guidance suggests that large of significant.
+Regulations limitin oil to less than 1% from 01.01 burning fuel oil are unlikely to although the combined impact list of potential industrial sour show in Appendix 2. ality objective, however coal burning boilers may be ng the sulphur content of fuel 1.2003 means that sources be significant on their own t of several sources may be.
+A New Industrial Sources Identify any significant new industrial sources No new industrial sources have been identified either locally or in adjacent areas since the last round of review and assessment.
 Industrial Sources with substantially increased emissions or new relevant exposure Determine whether any sources identified during the last round as significant have substantially increased emission There is one industrial process (a roadstone coating) located on Willowholme Industrial Estate.
 The process uses light fuel oil and is not therefore considered significant.
 There has been no increase in emissions since the last Updating and Screening Assessment Conclusion: A detailed assess nent is not required